ZweiRm/localhost-8080.github.io/docs/about/README.md

 # About Me
 ::: tip Duo Huang
-BEng in Software Engeneering
+BEng in Software Engineering
-MSc studying @ HKBU
+MSc in Advanced Information Systems (aka MSc in Data Analytics and Artificial Intelligence)

 momg@foxmail.com
 :::